Contact Lens Care

 Here is a timeline of each major development in the history of contact lenses, some of which may surprise you.

-In his ‘Codex of the eye’, Leonardo Da Vinci described a method that could alter corneal power by wearing a water-filled glass over the eye, or submerging the head in a bowl of water.
-It is thought to be the first recorded attempt to introduce the idea of contact lenses, although it’s thought he was not interested in correcting vision, rather learning about the mechanisms of accommodation of the eye, or how the eye moves between different distances.
+In his ‘Codex of the eye’, inventor Leonardo Da Vinci described a method that could alter corneal power by wearing a water-filled glass over the eye or submerging the head in a bowl of water.
+It is thought to be the first recorded attempt to introduce the idea of contact lenses, although it’s thought he was not interested in correcting vision, rather learning about accommodation of the eye, or how the eye moves between different distances.

 Based on Descartes’ model, in 1801, Thomas Young made a basic pair of contact lenses.
 Using wax, he affixed water-filled lenses to his eyes, neutralising its refractive power.
 Like Da Vinci’s model, Young’s creation was not designed to correct refractive errors.

-In a footnote of the 1845 edition of the Encyclopedia Metropolitana, Sir Joh Herschel proposed two concepts for visual correction.
-The first; "a spherical capsule of glass filled with animal jelly", and the second "a mold of the cornea".
+In a footnote of the 1845 edition of the Encyclopedia Metropolitana, Sir John Herschel proposed two concepts for visual correction.
+The first; "a spherical capsule of glass filled with animal jelly", and the second "a mould of the cornea".
 He theorised that these could be impressed on "some sort of transparent medium".
 While Herschel did not further develop or test his ideas, they were later taken up and advanced by other inventors.

-Adolf Gaston Eugen Fick successfully fitted the first blown contact lens, which was made using blown glass, although it could only be worn for a few hours due to its size – they were almost twice the size of modern day lenses.
+In 1888 Adolf Gaston Eugen Fick successfully fitted the first blown contact lens, which was made using blown glass.
+These glass lenses could only be worn for a few hours as they were almost twice the size of modern-day lenses.